osiegmar/FastCSV/README.md

 For more examples see [CsvWriterExample.java](src/example/java/example/CsvWriterExample.java).

-## Upgrading from version 1.x
+## Upgrading from an older version

-Please see [UPGRADING.md](UPGRADING.md) for an overview of the main functionality of 1.x and how to upgrade them to version 2.
+Please see [UPGRADING.md](UPGRADING.md) for a list of breaking changes in version 3 and how to upgrade.

 ---